 I've been a vocal advocate for community radio, which serves to build humanity through one-on-one connection, even as technology increasingly isolates us from each other.
 I was honored to be invited by the FCC to testify on behalf of community radio during a hearing on media consolidation.
-Over the years, the Radio Free Nashville crew has helped other community radio stations build their stations and get on the air, here in Nashville and across the country.
+Over the years, the Radio Free Nashville crew has helped other community radio stations here in Nashville and across the country build their stations and get on the air.

-In addition to my work at Radio Free Nashville and as a community volunteer, I also do voice overs, and in my spare time, I am an executive assistant at Space Inch, a mobile game and app development company.
+In addition to my work at Radio Free Nashville and as a community volunteer, I also do voice overs, and in my spare time, I am an executive assistant at Space Inch, a web development and mobile game company.

 Community Shares Tennessee

 Tennessee Health Care Campaign

 Nashville Peace and Justice Center (chair)